olste2/pbp-report-vscode/README.md

-# pbp-report-vscode
+# Patient Blood Pressure Report
-This code is from an old college assignment in which we were supposed to come up with a code that was easily able to display a patient's blood pressure report.
+Old college assignment in which students were supposed to develop a code within Visual Basic that clearly displayed a patient's blood pressure report.

+## Overview
+This code allows individuals to retrieve information regarding a patient's blood pressure with ease and simplicity.

+## Table of Contents